dai-mo/gis-laguerre/docs/tds.md

 ![image.png](../images/weighted_voronoi_india.png)

 ### Combine DHS data with Voronoi cells
 Next the DHS GeoDataFrame is combined with the voronoi cells, such that every point in the DHS cluster is assigned exactly one voronoi cell.
-The aim is to create a new ESRI shapefile where the geometry consists of the voronoi cells.
+The aim is to create a new ESRI shapefile where the geometry is made up of the voronoi cells.
 The member method `DHSGeographicData.combine_dhs_voronoi(poly_lst)` is used for this
 ```python
 def combine_dhs_voronoi(self, poly_lst):
         self.ctry_dhs_weighted_voronoi = self.country_extracted_gdf